Data Feed Optimization for Google Shopping

 The recommended feed update/submission frequency is Daily for all feeds.
 Submissions and updates are free, so there is no additional cost to make this change.

-If you have a Yahoo Store, then the free, Daily Plus option is recommended.
+If available for your store platform, then the free, Daily Plus option is recommended.

 Auto-skip is a legacy setting and can be Disabled for all feeds.